jamesplease/jamespls.com/README.md

 #### Running the Site

-Run `npm run work` to start the Jekyll server.
+Run `npm run jekyll` to start the Jekyll server.
 Changes made to the site will automatically cause the Jekyll server to reboot.

-If you make changes to the Stylus, you'll need to run `npm run build` to rebuild it (for now).
+Open a new terminal and run `npm run work`.
+This will build the Stylus, then start a watcher that will automatically build the stylus for you when you make changes.
+Note that the page **will not** automatically refresh once the stylus builds.
+You will need to manually refresh (for now).

 ### Prerequisites